Honorary Degrees

 Reason for Policy

-The conferral of honorary doctoral degrees provides a special opportunity for the university to recognize individuals of outstanding accomplishment.
-Indiana University, as a leading public university in the state of Indiana, recognizes a particular responsibility to acknowledge and honor individuals of outstanding achievement who have significant ties to the state or the university.
+The conferral of honorary doctoral degrees provides a special opportunity for the university to recognize individuals of outstanding accomplishment who have significant ties to the state or the university.
 As an institution particularly responsible for advanced teaching and research in the various academic and professional fields, Indiana University has an equally important responsibility to identify and honor individuals of national and international eminence who are the leaders of their fields of creative or professional endeavor.

 Procedures

-- Candidates for an honorary doctorate may be nominated by any member of the university community.
-Nominations are submitted for the first stage of review to the Honorary Degrees Committee (HDC), which is a standing committee of the UFC.
+- Candidates for an honorary doctorate may be nominated to the Office of the President, or their designee, by any member of the university community.
+Nominations are then submitted for the first stage of review to the Honorary Degrees Committee (HDC), which is a standing committee of the UFC.

-- The HDC shall be composed of four members of the faculty selected by the Executive Committee of the UFC and four members selected by the President.
+- The HDC shall be composed of four members of the faculty selected by the faculty members of the Executive Committee of the UFC and four members selected by the President.
 Members shall be selected so as to assure diversity among campuses, disciplines, and perspectives.
-The chairperson shall be selected by the Executive Committee in consultation with the President.
+The chairperson shall be selected by the Executive Committee.

 - Nomination materials need not be extensive, but should indicate the extraordinary nature of the candidate’s life and contribution and should document the backing of the campus faculty and administration.
 The following initial documentation is suggested: